 Instructions for use and Quick Reference Guide

-• Nasal swab specimens may be self-collected by the patient if the collection procedure is instructed and observed by a healthcare professional.
+• Nasal swab specimens may be self collect by the patient.
+If the collection procedure is instructed and notice by a health care professional.

 • Process the collected specimen immediately after collection.